CrestfallenLARP/cfldangerden/content/en/schedule/event_types.md

 **Registration Cut Off:** 2 Days prior to the event (If you do not register for the event by this date, please just show up to the event and pay/register there.
 You may still attend by showing up on site, but setup may be more difficult.
 We highly recommend registration online to improve the experience.)

-**Tentative Schedule**: Setup 9 AM, Check In - 10 AM, Open Speech 10:45 AM, Game Start 11 AM, Game End 5 PM, Closing Statements 5:15 PM, Clean Up 5:30 PM, Offsite ASAP.
+**Tentative Schedule**: Setup 9 AM, Check In - 10 AM, Opening Speech 10:45 AM, Game Start 11 AM, Game End 5 PM, Closing Statements 5:15 PM, Clean Up 5:30 PM, Offsite ASAP.

 **Earliest Arrival**: 9 AM